kristapsdz/lowdown/README.md

 presets](https://github.com/hoedown/hoedown/wiki/Popular-presets)).
 The only modification is that the first paragraph is wrapped in an `<aside>` block.
 Furthermore, the "smartypants" mode is always enabled.
+(This code has also been modified to emit Unicode codepoints instead of HTML entities, to make the output XML-friendly.)

 It builds and runs on OpenBSD, Linux, and Mac OS X.  (FreeBSD is experimental.)
 It has a